-This information is included because the Writer forms an integral part of the document generation process.
+This section is included because LibreOffice Writer forms an integral part of the document generation process.
 This section does not include general information about installing and using Writer as a desktop application.
+Refer to the online help resources provided by LibreOffice for further details.

-To use Docmosis you must install OpenOffice or LibreOffice on those machines nominated to host the Docmosis converters.
-Only one installation of OpenOffice / LibreOffice is required for any number of converters on the same machine.
+To use Docmosis you must install LibreOffice on the machines nominated to host the Docmosis converters.
+Only one installation of LibreOffice is required for any number of converters on the same machine.